 Road to Rio.
 Somewhere between a corporate logo and the background to a breakfast TV show.

 Christmas Island Lunar New Year: Year of the Monkey.
 I’ve written before about Lunar New Year issues.
 The greens and purples are nice, but I just can’t get into the designs of this cycle.
 How many more years to go before the new ones kick in?

 OK, awkward part over.
 And… relax.

-If you want to partake in the survey, head here.
+If you want to take part in the survey, head here [it’s closed now].
 When I either saw or imagined the results, the Vietnam War issue won.
 We’ll find out soon if I did see the results somewhere / am psychic.